Brampton Fall Fair: History

 The first Brampton Fall Fair was held in 1853.
-During the early 1830s, farmers from the 212 farms of Chinguacousy Township, Ontario gathered at Martin Salisbury's Tavern for biannual fairs.
+During the early 1830s, farmers from the 212 farms of Chinguacousy Township gathered at Martin Salisbury's Tavern for biannual fairs.

 As the Industrial Revolution and other influences changed society, agriculture transformed from a subsistence process to a commercial industry, a change that was followed by an increase in demand for equipment, supplies, and power.
 The government created an act in 1853 to enable and assist counties in forming agricultural boards.
 The resulting government-funded organization was the County of Peel Agricultural Society.

 In 1853, a small agricultural fair was set up by the organization and held to the west of Main and Queen Streets, near the current location of Brampton City Hall.

 The event was modest overall.
 Prized horses and cattle were showcased, and whole grains, root vegetables, dairy and other produce were displayed for sale.
 One could suggest this was the precursor of today's Brampton Farmers' Market.
 This agricultural fair eventually became the modern Brampton Fall Fair.